bsurc/docs/docs/scheduling.md

 !!! info "Borah hardware specifications"

-    CPU nodes have 48 cores per node and GPU nodes have 2 gpus per node.
+    Each CPU and GPU node has two Intel Xeon Gold 6252 2.1G 24 core processors, for a total of 48 cores per node.
+CPU nodes have 192GB and GPU nodes have 384GB of memory.
+Additionally, each GPU node has 2 NVIDIA Tesla V100 GPUs.

 !!! note "Note about shortgpu queue"